 Dr. Holloway's Comments:

 Broken Glass often symbolizes emotional betrayal and the sense of feeling fragmented.

 Remember, sacrifice of this kind can pull you through a pinch, but if you “forget” and use it reflexively as a permanent coping style, you really do wind up feeling shredded, and may not observe that other, less distressing options are available.
-This isn’t about being a victim; it’s more about mistakenly channeling courage in a direction that consistently cheats you out of the rewards you’ve more than earned.
-It’s just a pattern, and patterns can readily be changed when we understand their shape, function and results.
+This isn not about being a victim; it is more about mistakenly channeling courage in a direction that consistently cheats you out of the rewards you have more than earned. it is just a pattern, and patterns can readily be changed when we understand their shape, function and results.
 If this makes sense to you, consider reviewing some of the best writing on this topic covered in the wonderful classic “Women Who Run with the Wolves,” by Dr. Clarissa Pinkola Estes.
 You can still meet your challenges bravely without paying such a high price internally, and vote with your energy for the life you want to live.